Senior partner at RNS Chartered Accountants John Heeney (left) with Antony at the firm's Scunthorpe office.

 Colleagues across our three offices are familiar with the schemes but Antony Burnett, in RNS' Scunthorpe office, and Brigg-based Amy Kirkham have become the go-to accountants for the technical detail.

-The Government's furlough scheme, due to end on Saturday, has been extended until 2nd December to cover the second lockdown.
+The Government's furlough scheme has been extended until the end of April.

 Antony said: “The furlough scheme has saved many businesses from closing and, in that sense, it has been welcome.